edge-classic/EDGE-classic/README.md

 - UDMF map support
 - DEHEXTRA compatibility
-- A soundfont-capable MIDI player (.sf2 support)
+- A soundfont-capable MIDI player (SF2 and SF3 support)
+- OPL emulation with external OP2 instrument support
 - Support for MP3 music and sound effects
 - UMAPINFO compatibility (almost complete)
 - Migration from SDL1 to SDL2 (longevity and potential new features)